 The two mobile service providers operating in the Cayman Islands are Digicel and FLOW.
 Both companies offer prepaid options (or pay-as-you-go top-up and plans), as well as postpaid plans (billed per month).

-Plans typically include voice calls and text messaging, and most also include a certain amount of international calls (anywhere minutes) and data allowance.
+Both options include voice calls, text messaging and data, and some also include a certain number of international calls (anywhere minutes).

 Prepaid Mobile Services